 Step 3 – Add wet lenses

-Inon makes wet lenses and adapters to fit a wide variety of compact camera housings.
-So do other manufacturers, including Sea+Sea.
+There are quite a few manufacturers that makes wet lenses and adapters to fit a wide variety of compact camera housings.
 Depending on what you like to shoot, you may want to add a macro lens and a wideangle adapter.
 These will improve the usability of your system and allow you to shoot more expansive wide-angles and also achieve greater magnification.

-These wet lenses aren’t cheap – but when you upgrade to a DSLR, you can recover most of your costs by selling them.
+These wet lenses aren’t cheap – but they improve the usability of your compact camera to perhaps 90% of that of a housed ILC. when you upgrade to a DSLR, you can recover most of your costs by selling them.
 You can also look for used wet lenses on the Internet.

 Now go learn to use these lenses and see the improvement in your photographs afforded by them.